-Joanna joined the ICCT in August 2021 as an intern for the Rule of Law pillar.
+Joanna joined the ICCT in August 2021 and is a Junior Research Fellow for the Rule of Law pillar.
 She holds a bachelor in French and international law, having studied in France and Sweden.
-Joanna recently graduated cum laude from the Leiden University Public International Law LLM, for which she wrote a thesis on alleged forced labor of the Uyghur minority in China as a crime against humanity.
-She is currently writing a thesis for her second master’s in Comparative Criminal Justice at Leiden University.
-She has experience working in an international tribunal which prosecutes terrorist crimes as she has previously completed an internship at the Special Tribunal for Lebanon.
-Her research interests include international criminal law, counter-terrorism, human rights law, and the interplay between human rights and criminal justice responses to terrorism.
+Joanna graduated cum laude from the Leiden University Public International Law LLM, for which she wrote a thesis on alleged forced labour of the Uyghur minority in China as a crime against humanity.
+She also graduated cum laude from the MSc in Comparative Criminal Justice with a thesis on the prolonged detention of migrants in immigration detention centres in France and the United States during the Covid-19 pandemic.